-- 9. Appeals: Parents who wish to appeal against a decision of the Governors to refuse their child a place in the school may apply in writing to the Chair of the Local Academy Board via the school office.
+- 8. Applications made outside the normal admissions round (for in-year admissions) should be made directly to the Local Authority by visiting: www.warwickshire.gov.uk/admissions - 9.
+Appeals: Parents who wish to appeal against a decision of the Governors to refuse their child a place in the school may apply in writing to the Chair of the Local Academy Board via the school office.
 Appeals will be heard by an independent Panel. - 10.
 Fair Access Protocol: The Local Academy Board recognises its duty to participate in the Local Authority Fair Access Protocol.